Learn more about our Book with Confidence and Travel Updates.

 Wake up in Málaga, the provincial capital and birthplace of Pablo Picasso that recently remade itself into a popular cultural hub with a restored historic center.
 Your city tour reveals Málaga's wide boulevards lined with turn-of-the-century apartments; the Gothic Cathedral and Gibralfaro Castle, an 11th-century Moorish fortification, and the adjacent Alcazaba, the old Moorish palace.
 You will also visit the Picasso Museum, home to almost 300 of the artist’s works.

 After lunch on board you’ll have the afternoon to relax on the spacious sun deck or explore Málaga on your own.
+If you like, indulge your passions with our optional Wine & Tapas tour or Nerja Caves & Village tour.
 You'll overnight in Málaga to fully experience all this town has to offer.

 This evening, enjoy another informative lecture before another sumptuous dinner on the Ocean Explorer.

-After breakfast we drop anchor in Puerto Banús, a luxury marina on the Costa del Sol.
+After breakfast we drop anchor in Sotogrande, a flashy residential enclave in historic Andalusia.
 Head inland to the heights of the sierras and Ronda, first settled by the Celts.
 A procession of Phoenicians, Arabs, Romans, Moors, Berbers, Visigoths, and other Europeans have since left their cultural mark in the town’s distinctive white stucco neighborhoods.
 You’ll see the old Roman Bridge spanning the deep El Tajo Gorge below, the stately Casa de Don Bosco, and Mondragon Palace.
 Then visit the Plaza de Toros — the oldest bullring in Spain.
 Here, a docent will provide an informative talk on the history of Spanish bullfighting.

 A taste of Britain at the tip of Spain